There’s a race of men that don’t fit in,

 -Robert W. Service

 It was hard to describe the look in his eyes.
-We were driving slowly as we were leaving the Bonneville Salt Flats in Utah, when I turned to look at my boyfriend.
+We were driving slowly while leaving the Bonneville Salt Flats in Utah, when I turned to look at my boyfriend.

 “No.” I said, knowing just what we he was thinking.
 “NO!”